stjosh/auto_groups/README.md

 ## Manual Testing

-To manually test the app, a .
+To manually test the app, an automatic script is provided.
 You need to have Docker installed and running to execute it.
 Simply go for

 ```bash
 $ ./tests/Docker/run-docker-test-instance.sh